3UU/wordpress-shariff-wrapper/README.txt

 		  (That usually will be the same as in /shariff/ .
 		   Change your Grundfile if do you want direct within the plugin directory.)
+/assets/	= files used on WP plugin page